Slatyo/SlatyBot-Support/README.md

 ## Extras

 You can join our [Discord](https://discord.gg/XuHNPkC) if you want.
 There we discuss further steps - do brainstorms - and more.
+You also can ask me anything at [Twitter](https://twitter.com/slatyoo).

 Thanks for your interest in SlatyBot and your support.